sdu-concurrency/vamos-2023/website/subpages/hotels.md

-In coordination with SDU, VaMoS has managed to come to an agreement with selected hotels and secure reservations of a limited number of rooms and a discounted price for the attendees of the conference. **The reservations have been made only for the period from 24 January 2023 to 27 January 2023.**
+In coordination with SDU, VaMoS has managed to come to an agreement with selected hotels and secure reservations of a limited number of rooms at a discounted price for the attendees of the conference. **The reservations have been made only for the period from 24 January 2023 to 27 January 2023.**